-- 1. Election of the seven directors named in the Proxy Statement for a term of one year or until their successors are duly elected and qualified - 2.
+- 1. Election of the seven director nominees named in the Proxy Statement for a term of one year or until their successors are duly elected and qualified. - 2.
 Advisory vote to approve the compensation of our named executive officers. - 3.
-Advisory vote on the frequency (once every one, two or three years) of future advisory votes on the compensation of our named executive officers. - 4.
-Approval of the Amendment and Restatement of the Company's 2013 Omnibus Incentive Plan. - 5.
-Ratification of the Audit and Finance Committee's selection of Ernst & Young LLP as our independent registered public accounting firm. - 6.
+Approval of the First Amendment to the Amended and Restated 2013 Omnibus Incentive Plan. - 4.
+Ratification of the Audit and Finance Committee's selection of Ernst & Young LLP as our independent registered public accounting firm. - 5.
 Such other business as may properly come before the Annual Meeting or any adjournment thereof.

-The Board of Directors recommends you vote FOR each of the nominees listed in Proposal 1, FOR Proposals 2, 4 and 5, and ONE YEAR for Proposal 3.
+The Board of Directors recommends you vote FOR each of the nominees listed in Proposal 1 and FOR Proposals 2, 3 and 4.

-If you held your shares at the close of business on March 26, 2020, you are entitled to vote at the Annual Meeting.
+If you held your shares at the close of business on March 29, 2021, you are entitled to vote at the Annual Meeting.